tyang146/BloxorzAI/README.md

 ## Technologies Used
 - Python
-- Google Colab
-- Juypter Notebook
+- Google Colab or Juypter Notebook